openenclave/openenclave/docs/VisualStudioLinux.md

    Import-Module Drive:\Path\to\VirtualMachineSgxSettings.psm1
    Set-VMSgx -VmName MyVM -IsSgxEnabled $True -SgxSize 32
 ```
-1. Using [vmadmin.wsf](https://microsoft.visualstudio.com/OS/_git/os?path=%2Fvm%2Ftest%2Fperf%2Fvmphu%2Fscripts%2Fvmadmin%2Fvmadmin.wsf&version=GBofficial%2Frsmaster), run "vmadmin.wsf setsgx <vmname> 32" as Administrator,
-   to configure SGX to use 32MB of memory.
-A larger number is also fine.
 1. Start the VM and connect to it (right click, Connect...), finish the initial setup, reboot, and login.
    - Enable OpenSSH server installation when given the choice during setup.
    - All other options are sufficient to leave as the defaults or changed as desired.